Karlushyna/tasks-list/README.md

-# React simple To-Do App
+# React simple tasks-list app

 This is a simple to-do app built with React.
 It allows users to create, update, and delete tasks in a to-do list.